TheFifthRider/simply-roleplaying-webapp/docs/gameplay/common_tests.md

 ## Defending against an Attack

 If somebody attacks you, you can try to defend against the attack and turn it into a contest of their attack roll and whatever attribute you're defending with.
+You can also defend against an attack targeted at someone else as long as it [makes sense](../getting_started/index.md#narrative-truth), but you will take any damage they would have taken.
 If you...

 * **Fail:** You take damage equal to the attacker's roll, or equal to double the attacker's roll depending on how well they rolled.
 * **Partially succeed:**  You take half of the attacker's roll as [damage](../character/health.md).